angelchen7/chen_test/README.md

 ## Creator
 - Angel is a data analyst working for the Long Term Ecological Research (LTER) Network and NCEAS Learning Hub.
 You can contact her at [anchen@nceas.ucsb.edu](mailto:anchen@nceas.ucsb.edu).

+## Collaborator
+- Camila is a collaborator in this project.